 - “For nation will rise up against nation, and kingdom against kingdom.
 There will be earthquakes in various places.
 There will be famines.
 These are the beginning of birth pains.

 - “But watch out for yourselves; they will hand you over to the Sanhedrins and to synagogues, you will be flogged, and you will stand before rulers and kings for My sake, for a testimony to them.

 - “And it’s necessary to proclaim the good news to all nations first.

 - “And when they lead you away by handing you over, don’t be anxious beforehand about what you might say.
 But whatever is given to you in that hour, say that.
 For you aren’t the man who is speaking, but the Holy Spirit is.

-- “And brother will hand over brother to death, and a father his child, and children will rise up against their parents and put them to death.
+- “And brother will hand over brother to death, and a father his child, and children will rise up against their parents and will put them to death.

 - “And when you see the Abomination of Desolation,1quotation/allusion to Daniel 9:27, Daniel 11:31, and Daniel 12:11 [the one which was spoken of by the prophet Daniel], *standing where it shouldn’t be – let the man who reads understand – then let the men in Judea flee into the mountains.